callmefarad/Test-Landing-Page/README.md

 - Wait until the app fires up automatically on your browser.
 - Thanks for having the app right on your desktop

+## Description

+- A landing page for pension remittance switch infrastructure for Africa.

 ## Sample File

 <img src="./src/images/completed-work-image.PNG" alt="Test Landing Page" />